RasaHQ/rasa/.github/templates/README.md

 ## Templates

-Below you can find a list of templates with description and command to render template.
+Below you can find a list of templates with their description and the commands to render them.

 ### `configuration_variables.tmpl`